PragmaticBeaver/pragmaticbeaver/README.md

 Software Developer & Dungeon Master
 -----------------------------------

 I started coding in 2014 while I attended trade school.
 I soon realized, that Java was not my most loved language and discovered C#, which soon became my go-to language.
 A few years later I was asked to oversee a web project (based on Angular version 2) which brought me into the web ecosystem.
 I was fascinated with the possibilities and wanted to learn more.
 And so my journey of web development began.
 Now, 8 years later, I'm a proud developer who loves both front- and backend but my focus is clearly the backend.
-I mostly work with Typescript, Node, and Vue but I keep coming back to good old C# in my free time while I try my hands on game development using Godot.
+I mostly work with Typescript, Node, React and Vue but I keep coming back to good old C# in my free time while I try my hands on game development using Godot.

 * 🌍  I'm based in Bonn, Germany
 * 🖥️  See my portfolio at [Github](http://github.com/PragmaticBeaver)